Ebenezer G. B. Holder

+Life and career

-Howard was born as Ebenezer G.B.
-Holder in New York City around 1840, and appeared in minstrel productions from approximately 1860 to 1870.
+Ebenezer G.B.
+Holder was born in New York City around 1840, and appeared in minstrel productions from approximately 1860 to 1870.
 He appeared in other dramatic performances both before and after his minstrel period.
 After the American Civil War, female impersonators became more common in minstrel shows, and Howard was considered one of the leading performers in such roles, along with Francis Leon and Eugene d'Amelie.